guettli/programming-guidelines/README.md

 an exception on failure instead of returning `false`.

 The [man page of errno](https://man7.org/linux/man-pages/man3/errno.3.html) lists all the common errors which can happen.
-It would really help me if I would know if it is EDQUOT (Disk quota exceeded), ENAMETOOLONG (Filename too long), ENOSPC (No space left on device) ...
+It would help me if I would know if it is EDQUOT (Disk quota exceeded), ENAMETOOLONG (Filename too long), ENOSPC (No space left on device) ...

-How would above application code look like, if `file_put_contents()` would raise an exception instead of returning `false`?
+How would the above application code look like, if `file_put_contents()` would raise an exception instead of returning `false`?

 It would be much simpler: